-Marie Antoinette’s father, Francis I, Holy Roman Emperor, reigned twenty years and died unexpectedly on August 18, 1765, while at Innsbruck from a massive apoplexy attack.
+Marie Antoinette‘s father, Francis I, Holy Roman Emperor, reigned twenty years and died unexpectedly on 18 August 1765 from a massive apoplexy attack while at Innsbruck.
 His death greatly affected his wife, Maria Theresa of Austria.
-In fact, she never recovered and thereafter wore widow weeds.
-Replacing the Emperor was his oldest son, Joseph who became Joseph II and who reigned in conjunction with his mother, Maria Theresa.
+In fact, she never recovered and thereafter wore widow weeds much like Queen Victoria.
+Replacing Francis I was his oldest son, Joseph who became Joseph II and who reigned in conjunction with his mother, Maria Theresa.

-In response , Maria Theresa and Joseph II wrote separate heartfelt letters to the Archduchesses (Maria Theresa’s daughters and Joseph’s sisters) on the death of Francis I. At the time there were seven — Maria Anna, Maria Christina, Maria Elisabeth, Maria Amalia, Maria Josepha, Maria Carolina, and the youngest, Maria Antonia, who was the future Marie Antoinette and nine years old at the time.
+In response to Francis I’s death, Maria Theresa and Joseph II wrote separate heartfelt letters to the Archduchesses (Maria Theresa’s daughters and Joseph’s sisters).
+At the time there were seven of them — Maria Anna, Maria Christina, Maria Elisabeth, Maria Amalia, Maria Josepha, Maria Carolina, and the youngest, Maria Antonia, who was the future Marie Antoinette and nine years old at the time.

 The first letter was written by Maria Theresa and reads almost verbatim: